Daphiy/SetShift/README.md

 - response = user's response
 - time = time taken to respond

+It is easily possible to save more information if needed.

 # File overview

-I implemented it in Unity, coding in C#.
+I implemented the game in Unity, coding in C#.

 The code is in Assets\Scripts\SetShifting